Destinations Greece The Cyclades Mykonos

 Mykonos

-From the Platis Gialos dock the water taxi runs through the day to every other south-coast beach — Paradise, Super Paradise, Paraga, Agrari, Elia.
-The Mykonian beach-hopping move; cheaper, faster, and more atmospheric than cabbing between them.
-Drop your bag at Branco or Avli tou Thodori for lunch in between rounds.
+From the Platis Gialos dock the water taxi runs through the day to every other south-coast beach: Paradise, Super Paradise, Paraga, Agrari, Elia.
+This is how you beach-hop here, cheaper and faster and more atmospheric than cabbing between them.
+Drop your bag at Branco or Avli tou Thodori for lunch between rounds.

 Beach-hopping by seaRuns through the dayAvoid traffic